-Born in Zaria, Nigeria, Hafizah Geter is a Nigerian-American writer and editor.
+Born in Zaria, Nigeria, Hafizah Geter is a Nigerian-American poet, writer, and editor.
 She received her BA in English and economics from Clemson University and an MFA in poetry from Columbia College Chicago.
 Hafizah’s poetry and prose have appeared in The New Yorker, Tin House, Boston Review, Longreads, and McSweeney’s Indelible in the Hippocampus, among others.
-She is an editor for Little A and TOPPLE Books from Amazon Publishing, and serves on the planning committee for the Brooklyn Book Festival.

 Photo by Beowulf Sheehan